Grant ProgramSteven Roth Memorial Grant Program

 - Preference will be given to MHF members with greater financial need for funding in order to carry out the project.

 The Steven Roth Memorial Grant Program began in its present form in 2013.
 It carries on the legacy of the Steven Roth Fund (SRF) which was begun under Mennonite Medical Association (MMA) following the untimely death of Steven J. Roth of undifferentiated adeno-carcinoma on December 22, 1990.
-See below for more background information.

 Steven Roth was a student at Ohio State University, College of Medicine, in Columbus, Ohio when he died.
 His plans after medical school were to serve in some form of mission practice overseas or in this country.
 The Fund was originally designed to pay the interest on educational debt for a qualified MMA member candidate for medical voluntary service during the years of such continuous service following medical school.
 Eventually, the family and friends who started the fund approved other usages for the fund involving missions and/or education.